fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 Remember this distinction.
 Synchronous happens literally immediately.
 Async takes time that JavaScript nor React knows.
 JS runs the code after it, and then returns when the promise is resolved.
 React `setState()` is async, because React decides for itself when is the best time to run it.

 Tip: In order to see changes after using setState you must use its second argument.
 [Read more](https://medium.com/@yelstin.fernandes/using-setstates-optional-second-parameter-in-react-js-1ecd5de6f1ea).
+There has been state management improvements specially with Hooks.
+However Redux has been well tested for scale.
+Do stick to Redux to manage more complex state.

 **Virtual DOM**